javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 ## Environments in detail

-Now that you understand how closures work generally, we can descend to the very nuts and bolts.
+Now that you understand how closures work generally, that's already very good.

-Here's what's going on in the `makeCounter` example step-by-step, follow it to make sure that you understand everything.
-Please note the additional `[[Environment]]` property that we didn't cover yet.
+Here's what's going on in the `makeCounter` example step-by-step, follow it to make sure that you know things in the very detail.

+Please note the additional `[[Environment]]` property is covered here.
+We didn't mention it before for simplicity.

 1. When the script has just started, there is only global Lexical Environment: